scottyphillips/echonetlite_homeassistant/README.md

 Python3 library also maintained by this author.
 (https://github.com/scottyphillips/pychonet)

+*Important note - this repo is no longer in active developement, and i will no longer be actively involved in troubleshooting any issues with the component.
+However i will respond and approve PRs.

 **This component will set up the climate, fan, sensor, select and switch platforms.**

 # Current working systems: